 How Chiropractors Approach Nerve Pain

-Chiropractic therapists examine your spine for areas of biomechanical joint dysfunction which may contribute to abnormal joint stress and nervous system changes.
+Chiropractors examine your spine for areas of bio-mechanical joint dysfunction which may contribute to abnormal joint stress and nervous system changes.
 Nervous system changes may lead to altered nerve function, nerve pain or damage in severe circumstances.
-Chiropractic care enhances the general nervous system function, hopefully counteracting these changes.
+Chiropractic care may enhance the general nervous system function, and is aimed at counteracting these changes.